taoensso/sente/README.md

 ### Now what?

-You're good to go!
 The client will automatically initiate a WebSocket or repeating long-polling connection to your server.
+Client<->server events are now ready to transmit over the `ch-chsk` channel.

+**Last step**: you'll want to **hook your own event handlers up to this channel**.
+Please see the [reference example project] for one way of doing this.

 #### Client-side API